pytest-dev/pytest-repeat/README.rst

 --------------------

 Unfortunately pytest-repeat is not able to work with unittest.TestCase test classes.
-These tests will simply always run once, regardless of `--count`, and show a warning.
+These tests will simply always run once, regardless of :code:`--count`, and show a warning.

 Resources
 ---------